deltazefiro/Amarok-Hider/README.md

 ## What is Amarok?

-Amarok is a lightweight Android privacy tool designed to keep your personal files & apps away from prying eyes without the hassle of heavy encryption.
+Amarok is a lightweight Android privacy tool that shields your files and apps from prying eyes without the overhead of encryption.

-Traditional encryption tools are secure but slow — decrypting a 4GB movie or unlocking an encrypted app takes time.
-Amarok takes a different approach: it uses **file obfuscation** and **app hiding** to make your content effectively invisible to the casual snoopers, all without the performance penalty of heavy encryption.
+Traditional encryption tools are secure but slow — decrypting a large movie file or unlocking an app takes time.
+Amarok acts instantly.
+It conceals files by obfuscating signatures or adjusting permissions, and hides apps by disabling them or using Xposed hooks.
+This makes your content invisible to casual snoopers without any performance penalty.

 > [!WARNING]
 > **Amarok is NOT an encryption tool.**
-> It hides files by scrambling file headers and names.
-While this stops file managers from seeing them, it **does not** cryptographically secure the data.
-Do not use Amarok to protect high-value secrets or sensitive data.
+> Amarok hides data but does not cryptographically secure it.
+Do not use this tool for high-value secrets.

 ## Features